alexpcoding/python_automation_ssh_tool/README.md

-# python SSH automation tool
+# python SSH automation tool in linux
-test
+This is a app developed in python that extracts information from multiple linux ssh servers ( similar to Ansible concept ).

 Application options included:
 * op1